-I love finding new music and I have a hyper intentional process to do so.
-Let's look at this process (and why it is starting to fail).
+I love finding new music and I have an intentional process to do so.
+I'd love to share my process with you.

 What Is My Goal?

-Before looking at the system, let's first look at how I like to conceptualize of the "search space" (i.e. all of music), and my goal (maximization function) within it.
+Before looking at my process, let's first conceptualize the "search space" of music, and my goal within it.
 I think of it as this 2D map of 2881 music genres (called Every Noise at Once) which is algorithmically generated by Spotify listening patterns.

-Given this map, I think of my "listening goal" (or utility function) as a two-part goal:
+Given this map, I think of my utility function in two parts:

 - Find the best music within a given sub-genre